Season One, Episode Six: “Rory’s Birthday Parties”

 LORELAI: That you…shouldn’t.

-— There is a saying in US English that goes, “Never ASSUME, because when you ASSUME, you make an ASS out of U and ME,” a play on the spelling of the word “assume.”
+• There is a saying in US English that goes, “You should never ASSUME, because when you ASSUME, you make an ASS out of U and ME,” a play on the spelling of the word “assume.”
 This aphorism was famously included in a 1973 episode of The Odd Couple called “My Strife in Court.”
-According to the 2006 TV Land documentary The 100 Greatest TV Quotes and Catchphrases, writer Jerry Belson remembered hearing the phrase from a teacher and incorporated it into the episode.
-Clearly, the saying was in circulation prior to the episode, but The Odd Couple likely popularized it.
+According to the 2006 TV Land documentary The 100 Greatest TV Quotes and Catchphrases, writer Jerry Belson adopted the phrase from a childhood teacher.
+Evidently, the saying was in circulation prior to the episode, but The Odd Couple likely popularized it.

 PARIS: You can go somewhere else.
 Go to Brandeis.
 Brandeis is nice.